pepeiborra/hls-tutorial/README.md

 ### The command handler

-Our plugin provder thus has two components that need to be fleshed out.
+Our plugin provider has two components that need to be fleshed out.
 Let's start with the command provider, since it's the simplest of the two.

 ```haskell
 importLensCommand :: PluginCommand